AGROPHILOSOPHY

 ***Long-listed for the Prix Femina Essai 2024***

-***Spanish rights acquired***
+***Spanish and Italian rights acquired***

 Settled in the Normandy countryside, writer and philosopher Gaspard Kœnig attends to his one hectare of land: a vegetable garden, an orchard, a fallow field, and a few flowerbeds.
 As a newly minted neo-rural seeking a freer way to live in harmony with nature—and overwhelmed by the tasks at hand—he turns to his old friends, the philosophers, for advice.